tibbe/talks/stanford-2011/performance.md

  us.**

-# A comparison with C
+# A structural comparison with C

 By reference: